The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 up in the build directory so each file type does not have to appear in `.gitignore`.

-All of the following is nonsense that has propagated faster than COVID in student code:
+All of the following are to be avoided:

 #### Compiled Object files